buildpacks/rfcs/text/0000-additonal-oci-artifacts.md

 # Drawbacks
 [drawbacks]: #drawbacks

 This does bring in additional scope to the project and could potentially lead to confusion around what OCI image that got published should be used.
-I think this can be mitigated with good docs and platform output.
+This can be mitigated with good docs and platform output.
+Adding a change to make the standard image output optional seems like a larger change than is appropriate at the moment.

 # Alternatives
 [alternatives]: #alternatives